pulumi/docs/content/what-is/guide-to-automating-file-expiration-in-aws-s3.md

 - Go to the "Management" tab.
 - Check the "Lifecycle rules" section to see the applied rules.

-## Wrapping Up
+## Wrapping up

 This simple Pulumi program will ensure that any files uploaded to the documents/ folder in your S3 bucket will be automatically deleted after 30 days, helping you manage storage costs and keep your bucket tidy without manual intervention.

-## Additional Use Cases for S3 Automation with Pulumi
+## Additional use cases for S3 automation with Pulumi

 Automating S3 with Pulumi can extend beyond file expiration to address various other needs.
 Here are some additional use cases: